Medical suspension from work

 Before using medical suspension, the employer should consider:

-• making temporary or permanent changes at work
+• making temporary or permanent changes to make the workplace safe

 • offering the employee suitable alternative work – with the same pay and terms and conditions

-If it's not possible to make any adjustments, the employer might need to suspend the employee until it's safe for them to return to work.
+If it's not possible to make any adjustments, the employer might need to suspend the employee.
+This would be until it's safe for them to return to work.

 Pay during medical suspension

-An employer must pay an employee their usual pay (including bonuses) during medical suspension for up to 26 weeks, as long as they've been employed for a month or more.
+An employer must pay someone their usual pay (including bonuses) for up to 26 weeks.
+To get this pay, the person must have been employed for a month or more.

 By law, an employee is not entitled to pay if they: